Quantum Computing#

 from qiskit.visualization import plot_histogram

-circuit (QuantumCircuit): The quantum circuit to run.
+circuit (QuantumCircuit): the circuit to execute.

 Returns: